What are Service Charges and Ground Rent?

-This is the very same information many have paid thousands to learn!
+Grab my FREE weekly property mastery e-newsletter and learn the very same information many have paid thousands to learn.
 It's valued at £199 per year and each week, I'll teach you everything I've learned while building the portfolios of thousands of my clients over the last 15 years.
-Learn from my experience and avoid making the mistakes I made!
+Learn from my experience and avoid making the mistakes I did!

-You'll learn all this and more in just the first 3 weeks of this course:
+You'll learn all this and more in just the first 3 weeks of this newsletter:

 Plus, a special bonus: you'll receive Brett's regular video updates, delivered straight into your inbox, where he turns on his video camera and decodes the week's property news for you!

 - How to retire early through property investing

 - Learn the FACTS when it comes to property development

 - Learn how to develop a game plan for success

 - How to get started in property development with little money down